erochOnGit/participatory_design/Island_trope/Designer_guide/introduction_for_participatory_design_fiction.md

 ```
 A getting started to your first workshop
 ```
-The ___Participatory Design Fiction___ workshop is going to put yourself into the role of a game master helping players to design an outcome to a fictive matter they want to address.
+In this ___Participatory Design Fiction___ workshop you have the role of a game master - you are helping players to design an outcome to a fictitious matter they want to address.

-To quickly getting started you need to consider 2 elements that are the core of the project :
+To get started quickly you need to consider 2 elements that are the core of the project :
- - you will need to narrate the fiction to immerge the participants.
+ - you will need to narrate the fiction to immerse the participants.
  - you will not be the author of the outcome of the session

-In this introductory event the participants needs to be immerged into a fictitious space in order to co-concieve, share and appropriate to themselves the outcome of the collaboration.
+In this introductory event participants need to be immersed into a fictitious space in order to co-conceive, share and appropriate the outcome of the collaboration.
-You will be the vector of this production as proffesionnal designer and will be a helper, a mentor, a guide but not the author designer.
+You will be the vector of this production as professional designer.
+You will also be a helper, a mentor, a guide - but you will not be the author/designer.
-Where you'll fade out will emerge the participants involvment.
+The participants involvement will emerge when you fade out.

 ## What is needed
+What you need to start is :

+- participants (start with few - 3 to 5 should work great)

-What you need to start is participant (start with few) and a scenario on which you will refer to narrate.
+- a scenario on which you will refer to narrate.
 [The Trope of the Island](../content/Story1FR.md) is a good base to start with.

-Design tools will probably be handful for this introduction we are going to use sketching practice to co-design.
+Design tools will probably be useful for this introduction.
+One of the tools I suggest we use here is sketching as a practice for co-design.

 ## Preparation

-To prepare the what is going to be the workshop session you'll need creative tools that can be used genericly like paper and pen.
-More complex materials ([like small cardboard to co-design furniture](http://www.theses.fr/s256242)) can be used depending on the theme, the scenario, the users etc... but for a first session drawing is good enough.
+To prepare the workshop session, you'll need creative tools that can be used generically such as a piece of paper and a pen per participant.

+> More complex materials ([like small cardboard to co-design furniture](http://www.theses.fr/s256242)) can be used depending on the theme, the scenario, the users etc...
+For a first session drawing is good enough.

 >These are not for you it's for the participants.
 So make sure to bring enough for everyone.

-Secondly you'll need to prepare images and/or sound recording beforehand.
+Secondly you'll need to prepare images and/or sound recordings beforehand.
 These pictures are here to help immersion of the collaborators.
 They will provide content as well as material that the collaborators will be able to use in their conception.

->Don't bring your expansive argentic pictures.
+>Don't bring your expensive argentic pictures.
 We want someting that we can cut and draw on.

-Thirdly you'll have to prepare narrative guidelines to introduce design methodologies.
+Thirdly you'll follow narrative guidelines to introduce design methodologies.

 You want the participant to not go overboard leaving the crew or proposing solutions individually.
 Ideation exercises and design activities offer a good way to generate milestones in your workshop.
-This will allow to determine the thread that will lead to an intersting outcome.
+This will allow to determine the thread that will lead to an interesting outcome.
 As the Designer you're going to need flexibility on theses milestones.
 Being able to absorb what the participant want to address first letting go what you would have priorities yourself.
-If a participant propose a way to ideate it is often worth pickingup on it.
+If a participant suggests a way to ideate it is often worth picking up on it.

 > But in practice what does it look like ?

-## Start workshopping !
+## Start workshopping!

 For a first try we are going to propose a generic thread that you can follow or edit.

-Theses steps are interconnected by narration that you will perform and also will make the participant perform.
+Theses steps are connected through a storyline that both you and the participant will perform.

 You'll go through :

  - Introducing the environment
  - Listing the participants needs
  - Listing what surrounds them
    - From that having them decide what they want to address in the situation